nic-dgl104-winter-2024/rrj-aditivatish/README.md

 ![image](https://github.com/nic-dgl104-winter-2024/rrj-aditivatish/assets/144161682/3802c188-5c26-4473-b5fa-bdbb517ae7b1)

+# Week 11
+# READ THROUGH PATTERN LIBRARY ISSUES
+  In this activity, I visited various pattern libraries where my classmates participated and did their best to resolve issues.
+I noticed that many students also contributed in other languages, such as Node.js, C#, and many more.
+Initially, I found it difficult to choose a pattern library.
+However, when I started reading the files, I realized that most of them are object-oriented, which means the basics of these programming languages are similar.
+Therefore, based on my knowledge, I wrote my feedback in their comment sections.

+# Refelction
+ Initially, I found this task more difficult and somewhat daunting, especially when encountering issues in other high-level languages.
+However, with the help of the readme and other available documents, it became easier to understand the issues.
+After completing the task, I gained confidence in addressing similar challenges with proper guidance and effort.

 ## Contribute To Pattern-Library
 I moved the fork repository to my GitHub account and cloned it to my local machine and it started with the help of you given videos.
 By creating a new branch called "Java-ovservational-Pattern".
 I worked to implement the Java Observer instance according to the requirements specified in the journal.
 I encountered a few challenges throughout the process, especially in understanding the complexities of implementing the Observer framework in Java.
 However, by referring to relevant documents and with the help of online resources, I successfully overcame these obstacles.